Madeira Annual Weather

 Click for weather forecast

 When you arrive in Madeira, take a good look around.
-The pleasant soothing colours invade the senses with the different shades of green set against an azure sea – the hallmark of the subtropics.
-But they also tell of rain.
-This is not to say that it rains all the time or most of the time.
-But it does rain sometimes.
+The pleasant colours soothe the senses with different shades of green set against an azure sea – the hallmark of the subtropics.

-The prevailing wind is the North Easterly Trade that gathers off the Portuguese coast and runs down to the Cape Verde Islands.
-It brings moisture and large sea swells to the north coast, and often, particularly in the morning, adversely affects the weather on the eastern end of the island between Caniço and Caniçal.
-However in a westerly wind these areas can be surprisingly dry and sunny whereas the south and west coasts are duly soaked.
+The prevailing wind is the northeasterly trade wind that gathers off the Portuguese coast and runs down to the Cape Verde Islands.
+It brings moisture and large sea swells to the north coast, and often, particularly in the morning, adversely affects the weather on the eastern end of the island, between Caniço and Caniçal.
+However, when westerly winds are blowing, these areas can be surprisingly dry and sunny, while the southern and western coasts can be cloudy.

 Porto Santo weather, on the other hand, tends to be drier.
 To know a bit more about the climate in mainland Portugal, namely in its capital, check out Lisbon weather.